Faith Bible High School: Academics

 Faith Bible High School is a member of the Association of Christian Schools International and has grades nine through twelve at the coeducational school.
 The school has a staff of 12 on the 3 acre campus, and holds classes 180 days per year.
 The campus consists of four modular buildings and one main building, which together house a gymnasium, media center (library), computer lab, and classrooms.
-As of 2008, the school had 116 students, of which eleventh grade was the largest class with 45 students, while twelfth grade was the smallest with 19 students.
-Demographically, there were 91 white students, 14 Asian students, 7 Hispanic students, and 4 Black students in the student body.
+As of 2018, the school had 499 students, of which twelfth grade was the largest class with 59 students, while second grade was the smallest with 23 students.
+Demographically, there were 417 white students, 22 Asian students, 15 Hispanic students, and 13 Black students in the student body.

 The school promotes a family atmosphere on the campus.
 The school also offers the Faces of Faith drama group that presents plays for the community at large.
 The group is for students that are unable to attend the school’s drama classes.
 The school also participates in the National Honor Society, a program that recognizes students with superior academic achievement.